Geordie Shore: Internet distribution

 The uncensored episodes are available to buy on the UK iTunes Store the day after episodes are aired.

-It is available to stream Paramount+.
+It is available to stream on Paramount+.

 Broadcast

 Geordie Shore premiered in Canada in 2011 on MTV Canada.
 In Australia the programme began airing in 2011 on MTV Australia.
 In September 2011, the show was bought by Network Ten and now broadcasts the series on its digital channel Eleven also in Australia, this concluded in 2013.
 In 2012 it began airing in New Zealand on MTV (New Zealand).
 The United States premiere was in 2012 on MTV.